 During the event, Parley and the UN-OHRLLS officially extended an invitation to all UN SIDS member states to answer a vital Call to Action for the Oceans — to join Parley and support and endorse the Parley A.I.R.
 Strategy (Avoid, Intercept, Redesign) and work collaboratively towards eradicating plastic pollution, currently one of the largest threats to global marine ecosystems.
 The call to action was first presented at the recently held “He Lei Holo Puni Honua” ceremonial presentation of declarations on World Oceans Day 2016.

-The UN SIDS x Parley Call to Action for the Oceans is seen as an opportunity for SIDS to rally together in targeting ocean plastic pollution and set a tone of unity and action ahead of the the 2017 Oceans and Seas Conference to be held in New York.
+The UN SIDS x Parley Call to Action for the Oceans is seen as an opportunity for SIDS to rally together in targeting marine plastic waste and set a tone of unity and action ahead of the the 2017 Oceans and Seas Conference to be held in New York.
 Throughout the afternoon, we heard commitments from both the Prime Ministers of the Solomon Islands and Tuvalu, and from the Governments of the Seychelles and the Bahamas.

 Both the Maldives and Grenada, island nations leading the way in the implementation of strategies to eradicate plastic pollution, recommitted to the fight against ocean plastics, endorsing Parley A.I.R as a viable solution.